-The aim of data assimilation is to optimally combine observations and prior information (usually from a numerical model, e.g. equation \ref{eq:2a}) based on their respective uncertainties.
+The aim of data assimilation is to optimally combine observations and prior information (usually from a numerical model, e.g. (\ref{eq:2a})) based on their respective uncertainties.
 The standard discrete time Kalman filter provides the optimal posterior (in the minimum variance sense) for the special case of linear forecast model and observation operator, and for zero mean temporally uncorrelated Gaussian process and observation noise.
-Ensemble Kalman Filter methods (amongst others) have been developed to improve their applicability for the more general case of non-linear and non-Gaussian problems encountered in many applications.
-The Ensemble Transform Kalman Filter (ETKF) \citep{Bishop2001, Wang2004} has been widely adopted particularly in meteorological Data Assimilation due to its computational efficiency and accuracy in high dimensional systems with small ensemble sizes when localization is applied.
-The ETKF is discussed in the remainder of this section.
+Ensemble Kalman Filter methods (amongst others) have been developed for high-dimensional systems where the full covariance matrix is too large to store in a computer, with an additional benefit for the more general case of non-linear and non-Gaussian problems encountered in many applications.
+The Ensemble Transform Kalman Filter (ETKF) \citep{Bishop2001, Wang2004} has been widely adopted particularly in meteorological data assimilation due to its computational efficiency and accuracy in high dimensional systems with small ensemble sizes when localization is applied.